Studentship opportunities at UWE Graduate School

 Learn more about studentship opportunities at UWE Graduate School below.

 A studentship will usually cover tuition fees for three years as well as pay the student a stipend for three years, paid monthly.
 The project area and sometimes the project itself will already be decided and you will need to submit your application by the set deadline.

 Applications will be shortlisted for interview and following the interview, the successful candidate(s) will be awarded the studentship.

-These studentships will start on 01 October 2016.
+These studentships will start in January 2017.

 Faculty of Health and Applied Sciences

 - Activating people with inflammatory arthritis to engage in collaborative healthcare studentship

 - MRC Integrative-Toxicology Training Partnership studentship